Mat124/Mat124.github.io/content/pages/projects.md

 ## Audio-Visualiser

-Audio visualiser written in VB.net and Arduino for both desktop and LED output.
+Audio visualiser written in VB.net and Arduino for both desktop and LED output, both with customisable precision and detail.

 ## MentorUs